kailashsp/Linear-regression/README.md

 # Linear-regression
-performing linear regression with and wiithout sklearn
+Performing linear regression on insurance charges dataset with and without sklearn